 According to the Mayo Clinic, anxiety may make you feel nervous or tense, and you might feel like there is impending danger or doom.
 It may also be hard for you to stop worrying and focusing on unsettling thoughts.

 Some physical symptoms of anxiety include rapid heart rate, sweating, gastrointestinal issues, hyperventilation, feeling tired, and trembling.
 There are several types of anxiety, including generalized anxiety disorder, panic disorder, specific phobias, and social anxiety.
-Anxiety and sleep issues are closely linked, as a lack of sleep can contribute to anxiety, and anxiety can result in reduced sleep quality and insomnia.
+Anxiety and sleep issues are closely linked, as a lack of sleep can contribute to anxiety, and anxiety can result in reduced sleep quality, insomnia, and can contribute to sleep anxiety.

 - Anxiety disorders were the most prevalent mental health disorder in 2019, affecting about 300 million people globally.
 28